WidowsLace/Rocket-Elevators-Python-Controller/README.md

 To be able to try the program, you need:
-Javascript/Js.node
+Python
 Visual Studio Code

 To use the program, you need to type:
-In git bash/ Powershell
+In Powershell or CMD
-Type: jest
+Type: pytest
 ## Example
-//////in gitbash terminal/////
+//////in powershell terminal/////
-jest
+pytest